louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 ####Discuss why use of __cognitive theory__ rather than describing __personality traits__ may give us a better understanding of why people engage in __entrepreneurial behaviour__?
 (10 marks) (3 occurences)

+Personality trait analysis assumes that an entrepreneur cannot take the Kirzen based approach whereby an entrepreneur can possess any characteristics and still be an entrepreneur by exploiting market gaps.

 ####Why is adopting __innovative culture__ so difficult for small businesses and how might they address this difficulty?
 (20 marks)

 Innovative culture is generally most effective in small businesses if the _market conditions_ permit such behaviour and can be argued to exist mostly in niche markets.
 The markets that are best are usually where the market values product variety and producer flexibility  _(Deakins and Freel, 2003)_.